peter88213/manuskript_md/README.md

 ## Usage

-You can start the script either from the command line, from a batch file or shell script (that may launch *pandoc* afterwards), or via dragging your Manuskript project folder icon and dropping it on the *cmw.py* icon.
+You can start the script either from the command line, or from a batch file or shell script (that may launch *pandoc* afterwards).

 ```
 usage: cmw.py [-h] [-m] [-w] [-c] projectdir